Set the Targeted JSON Pointer

 Note

-In the sample image above, you cannot combine the action on line 3
+In the sample image above, the action in Row 3

 .

-When you set the Targeted JSON Pointer, ASTER
+When a Targeted JSON Pointer is registered, ASTER

 .